Allegheny-Computer-Science-300-S2021/lab05-Cory-Wiard/writing/calc.md

 b)
 - Match or Mismatch:  A != T is not a match
-- Left entry calculation:  0 - 1 = -1
+- Left entry calculation:  1 - 1 = 0
 - Above entry calculation:  -2 - 1 = -3
 - Diagonal entry calculation: -1 + 0 = -1
-- Max score: -1 from the Diagonal/left
+- Max score: 0 from the left

 c)